moeinhe83/Python-bmi/README.md

 Program Name ===> Calculate The Bmi Of The Human Body

-Program Description ===> This Program Takes the User's Height And Weight And Calculates The User's BMI
+Program Description ===> This Program Takes The User's Height And Weight And Calculates The User's BMI

 Programming Language ===> Python